Naïve Quitting

 My boss just looked a little stunned, then said, “Uh.
 Well.
 OK.
 We’ll miss you.
 Tell her to see HR about the paperwork.”
 And that was that.

-Ten years later, I’m running my own company, and for the first time, an employee tells me he needs to quit.
+Ten years later, I was running my own company, and for the first time, an employee told me he needed to quit.

 I said, “Drag.
 Well.
 OK.
 I wish you the best!
 Who’s your replacement?”